Persona 3 Reload: How to Get the Persona 5 Royal EX BGM Set

 Troubleshooting if the DLC does not appear

-• Restart the game completely.
-If you bought the DLC while the game was already open, close it and relaunch so the add-on license refreshes.
+• Restart the game.
+If you bought the DLC while the game was open, close and relaunch so the license refreshes.

-• Confirm account alignment.
-The account that owns the DLC should match the account launching the game.
+• Match accounts.
+The account that owns the DLC must be the one launching the game.

-• Test in an actual dungeon or battle.
-Menu silence does not always prove the pack is inactive, because its main effect is in live gameplay.
+• Test in a battle or dungeon.
+Menu silence does not mean the pack failed; its effect is in live gameplay.

 Practical takeaway